informalsystems/quint/examples/cosmos/ics20/README.md

 ### `bank.qnt`

-In general, the bank module is underspecified.
+In general, the bank module is not specified in detail.
 We provide an abstract, common-sense specification and make the following assumptions:

 - Balances and operations over balances use mathematical (unbounded) integers.